What is jaundice?

 What causes the yellow colour?

 In the human body, new blood is being made all the time and old blood is being destroyed.
-One of the products of destroyed blood is called bilirubin.
-Bilirubin normally goes to the liver to be processed and then leaves the body in the poo.
+One of the products of destroyed red blood cells is called bilirubin.
+Bilirubin normally goes to the liver to be processed (called conjugation) and then leaves the body in the poo.
 For the first few days after birth your baby's liver does not work as well as it does later, so there tends to be a build-up of bilirubin in the blood.
 This causes the yellow colour in the skin and whites of the eyes.

 Is jaundice harmful?